TN CM announces Rs 39 cr memorial for Karunanidhi | Politics

 Political leaders of various parties hailed Stalin's announcement.

-AIADMK Coordinator and Deputy Leader of Opposition, O Panneerselvam, welcomed the move on behalf of his party and referred to Karunanidhi's fiery dialogues in many films with a social message.
+AIADMK Coordinator and its Deputy Leader in the Assembly, O Panneerselvam, welcomed the move on behalf of his party and referred to Karunanidhi's fiery dialogues in many films with a social message.

 Later, the government released a proposed design for the memorial, featuring arches and a pen, alluding to his penchant for writing.